Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Introduction

 \section{Introduction}

-Among layered perovskite structured $3d$ transition metal compounds such as $\rm Sr_2MO_4$, with $n=1,2,3$ electrons in the $t_{\rm 2g}$ sector for M=V,Cr,Mn, the $\rm Sr_2CrO_4$ compound presents a promising case for investigating effects of spin-orbit coupling (SOC) and Coulomb interaction induced orbital mixing terms in view of the rich spin-orbital physics exhibited by this compound, as discussed below.
+Among layered perovskite structured $3d$ transition metal compounds $\rm Sr_2MO_4$ where M=V,Cr,Mn with $n=1,2,3$ electrons in the $t_{\rm 2g}$ sector, $\rm Sr_2CrO_4$ presents a promising case for investigating spin-orbit coupling (SOC) and Coulomb interaction effects in view of the rich spin-orbital physics exhibited by this compound.
 Among other members of the Ruddlesden-Popper (RP) series $\rm Sr_{n+1}Cr_n O_{3n+1}$, the cubic perovskite $\rm SrCrO_3$ ($n=\infty$) is known to exhibit weak antiferromagnetic (AFM) order accompanied with small tetragonal distortion and staggered $yz/xz$ orbital order due to the $(xy)^1(yz,xz)^1$ electronic configuration.\cite{zhou_PRL_2006, martin, lee1_PRB_2009} The AFM state in the bilayer compound $\rm Sr_3Cr_2O_7$ ($n = 2$) is also of a similar nature.\cite{jeanneau_PRL_2017, aligia_PRB_2019} With $n=2$ also in the cubic perovskite $\rm LaVO_3$ exhibiting active orbital degree of freedom, inter-site spin-orbital entanglement was found to play an important role in magnetic and orbital ordering temperature, optical spectra, and magnon spectra anomalies.\cite{oles_JPCM_2012}

 It is only recently that pure samples of $\alpha$-Sr$_2$CrO$_4$ have been synthesized successfully in bulk, and uncovering the interesting magnetic and orbital physics has attracted considerable interest.
 Magnetic susceptibility and specific heat measurements, as well as neutron scattering and muon spin rotation studies, have indicated phase transitions at temperatures $\sim$ 110 K and 140 K.\cite{sakurai_JPSJ_2014,nozaki_JPS_2018,jeanneau_EPL_2019,zhu_arxiv_2021} A high-pressure study of $\rm Sr_2CrO_4$ has been carried out recently using magnetic susceptibility and electrical resistivity measurements up to 14 GPa pressure.\cite{yamauchi_PRL_2019} The evolution of the 110 K and 140 K transitions was investigated with pressure in the $P \lesssim 3$ GPa regime where the transition temperatures were identified based on $\chi-T$ anomalies.
 Similar successive transitions in temperature based on $\rho-T$ anomalies were also identified in the $P \gtrsim 6$ GPa regime where the crystal field is restored.